fzyzcjy/flutter_convenient_test/README.md

 1. `Video replaying` feature is not yet implemented in Android (but feel free to PR!).

+## Q&A

+### `pumpWithRunAsyncUntil` timed out

+One thing to check is whether there are infinite animations.
+For example, setting `EditableText.debugDeterministicCursor = true` can avoid cursor blinking forever.

 ## Contributors

 For detailed PRs (excluding myself), please see [this link](https://github.com/fzyzcjy/flutter_convenient_test/pulls?q=is%3Apr+-author%3Afzyzcjy+).